We provide this overview to help you understand the

 criteria for telepractice speech therapy, you will be responsible for all charges for your therapy.

-- If your claims are denied because your diagnosis does not
+- If your claims are denied because your diagnosis does not meet

-you.
 Member services can help you with the appeal process.

 Medicare Not Accepted